-What made these moments possible wasn’t just goodwill—it was finance.
+What made these moments possible wasn’t just goodwill; it was finance.
 But not the kind we usually think of.
-This time, the money came from a bold new idea: India’s Social Stock Exchange (SSE).
+This time, the money came through something quite new, India’s Social Stock Exchange (SSE).

-As of December 2024, more than 120 non-profits had registered across the NSE and BSE Social Stock Exchange platforms.
+By December 2024, more than 120 non-profits had already registered across the NSE and BSE Social Stock Exchange platforms.
 Among them, 10 organisations raised a total of ₹22 crore, using an innovative tool called the Zero Coupon Zero Principal (ZCZP) instrument.
 These aren’t loans.
-They’re regulated donations—investors contribute funds with no expectation of repayment, but with the trust that they’re fuelling genuine social impact.
+They’re regulated donations; investors contribute funds with no expectation of repayment, but with the trust that they’re fuelling genuine social impact.

 So, how does this model work in real life?
 More importantly, how are some non-profits using it not just to raise funds but to scale their work, deepen their credibility, and prove their impact?